 It is one of the many instances in Dhoni’s career in which he achieved what he excelled at most – finishing the match as he did against Punjab Kings in 2010.
 CSK, chasing 193, needed 16 runs to win in the final over bowled by Irfan Pathan.
 However, Dhoni needed just three balls to give the team victory.
 In this match, he scored one four, two sixes, and helped his team reach the semi-finals.

 M.S.
-Dhoni has been one of the best finishers in World Cricket and is undoubtedly the best finisher in Indian Premier League.
+Dhoni has been one of the best number 1 finishers in World Cricket and is undoubtedly the best finisher in the Indian Premier League.

 2.AB de Villiers – Best finisher in IPL